4 West Burton Place

 Chicago, Illinois 60610

-This documentary presents a fresh look at the architect, craftsman, urban theorist, and philosopher, Paolo Soleri.
+This cinéma vérité style documentary presents a fresh look at the architect, craftsman, urban theorist, and philosopher Paolo Soleri.
 An early Graham grantee, Soleri is well known as the creator of Arcosanti, an experimental settlement north of Phoenix, intended to be an alternative to urban sprawl.
-Following the screening, please join us for a Q&A with co-prodcuer Roger Tomalty and filmmaker Aimee Madsen, and a reception in the Madlener House library.
+Following the screening, please join us for a Q&A with co-producer Roger Tomalty and filmmaker Aimee Madsen, and a reception in the Madlener House outdoor courtyard.

 Graham-funded artists David Hartt and Karthik Pandian will discuss new work currently on view in two concurrent exhibitions in Chicago that both engage various strategies and critiques of 1960s avant garde architecture, art, and design practices with curator Hamza Walker.
 In his current exhibition for everyone a garden, Hartt references utopian projects by architects Moshe Safdie and Jean-Louis Chanéac from the late 1960’s to explore the complex relationship between form and ideology.
 Similarly, Pandian takes on 1960s artistic strategies in The Incomparables Club, the conclusion of a cycle of recent exhibitions that features the moving image and sound installation Reversal.
 Concerned with artistic labor, technologies of vision, and nostalgia for the avant-garde, previous iterations of the work took place in different forms at the Hammer Museum, Los Angeles and Vilma Gold, London in 2012.